tommasorigon/logisticVB/em_logistic_tutorial.md

 y <- rbinom(n,1,prob = plogis(X%*%beta))
 ```

-We now maximize the log-likelihood via EM and MM algorithms.
+We now maximize the log-likelihood via EM and MM.
 As done before, we initialize the coeffients values at `0`.

 ```r
 fit_EM <- logit_EM(X,y) # EM via Polya-gamma